 Are they worth it?

-There are valid arguments for yes and no. One of the main issues people have with incentive schemes is the idea of a ‘carrot and stick model’, which is viable for achieving short-term goals, but doesn’t inspire any real investment in the company from employees.
+There are valid arguments for yes and no as to whether incentive schemes are worth the time and money.
+One of the main issues people have with incentive schemes is the idea of a ‘carrot and stick model’, which is viable for achieving short-term goals, but doesn’t inspire any real investment in the company from employees.

-In the aforementioned Globoforce survey, research concludes that 90% of HR Leaders said that engagement was positively affected by values-based recognition, while it was just 67% with non-values based programs.
-Retention was also affected – 68% of values-based programs had a positive impact, while only 41% of non-values based programs did the same.
+In Globoforce's survey report, their research concludes that 90% of HR Leaders said that engagement was positively affected by values-based recognition, while it was just 73% with non-values based programs.
+Retention was also affected – 71% of values-based programs had a positive impact, while only 54% of non-values based programs did the same.

-If you want your investment scheme to be successful, it is important to think of it as a long-term thing, according to the Trends in Employee Recognition report, ‘46% of senior managers view recognition programs as an investment rather than an expense’, and this is a good thing.
+If you want your investment scheme to be successful, it is important to think of it as a long-term thing, according to the Trends in Employee Recognition report by WorldatWork, ‘46% of respondents believe senior managers view recognition programs as an investment rather than an expense’, and this is a good thing.

 By creating a program that gives long-term results, though it may take time to be fruitful, you can encourage a culture of employees being invested in the program, and the business, and this incentivizes workers to stay with the company.